sopwithcamel110/LZ-Compression/README.md

-# Assignment 6: Lempel-Ziv Compression
+# Lempel-Ziv Compression

 ## Description
-A showcase of Lempel-Ziv Compression
+Code to compress and decompress data using LZ Compression.

 ## How to Run
-1. Navigate to the program directory, /ddevise/asgn6/.
+1. Navigate to the program directory.
 2. Run "make" to create all binaries, or "make EXEC" where EXEC is the binary you would like to create.
 3. Run ./encode [OPTIONS] to compress your file.
 Then, uncompress files with ./decode [OPTIONS]